 I am a Licensed Mental Health Counselor with a Masters of Arts Degree in Mental Health Counseling from Argosy University.
 I received my Bachelor of Arts Degree from Western Washington University.
-I have been providing counseling services for over 10 years in various settings including private practice and Community Mental Health, serving diverse populations of all ages, providing individual and group therapy.
+I have been providing counseling services for over 13 years in various settings including private practice and Community Mental Health, serving diverse populations of adult clients.
+I provide adult individual and couples therapy.

 I was raised in a small town in the Puget Sound area and experienced the challenges of divorce, illness and blended families.
 We overcame these challenges with the help of individual and family therapy.
 I first became interested in helping others by working with students with developmental disabilities while in grade school.
 I received some training, learned sign language, and went to camp with students as a chaperon.
 These students were partially integrated into the general student population at school and needed some assistance and advocacy.
 They faced academic challenges and were relentlessly bullied.
 I learned about advocacy, resiliency and compassion at this early age because of this experience.